Witti/SimpleFinance/readme.md

 ## SimpleFinance

-A simple tool for calculating your income and expenses.
+A simple tool for tracking your income and expenses.

 ### License